the linguistic and cognitive turn in political journalism

 This opened a new dimension in political reporting, which favors match-ups in which candidates are dramatic foils.
 You can see that in some language-flavored headlines about Trump and Biden from November.
 An ABC News headline from Nov.
 1 read, “Trump, who mocks Biden's age and gaffes, deals with blunders of his own.”
 “Trump’s verbal slip-ups threaten his argument about Biden,” went a Nov.
 2 CNN headline.
 All of it was preceded on October 30 by the New York Times, “How Trump’s Verbal Slips Could Weaken His Attacks on Biden’s Age.”
 Most recently, Michael Tomasky wrote in The New Republic about Trump's cognitive weakness.

 However, the linguistic drama isn’t necessarily where you think.
 For supporters of George W. Bush, the linguistic foil was not actually the monumentally eloquent Al Gore but Bill Clinton, who had demonstrated the dangers of slippery-tongued self-interest.
-As I wrote, the choice in 2000 was clear: “a thick-tongued man whose values you can is preferable to a silver-tongued man who, as in the Flannery O’Connor story, seduces you in the hayloft, then runs off with your wooden leg.”
+As I wrote, the choice in 2000 was clear: “a thick-tongued man whose values you can admire is preferable to a silver-tongued man who, as in the Flannery O’Connor story, seduces you in the hayloft, then runs off with your wooden leg.”

 When the linguistic turn happens in journalistic coverage of presidential elections, we ought to remember that it’s not strictly about the language someone uses.
 That is, it’s not about language per se.
 So what is it about?